 - Have a reasonably flat surface with no loose mulch

-If your garden meets these requirements, then you will get good value from this little robot!
+If your garden meets these requirements, then you’ll get good value from this little robot!

 - Does a great job if your garden is set up correctly